top of page

 Dual-Use Technologies as a Pillar of National Security

-• How Finnish civilian tech companies can deliver critical solutions for defence
+• How Finnish civilian tech companies can deliver critical solutions for defence and security

 • Real-world examples of successful commercialization